Eppo-exp/eppo-docs/docs/connecting-your-data/data-warehouses/connecting-to-redshift.md

 - **Schema name** - `eppo_output`
 - **Port** - **Database port** from [previous section](#gather-redshift-connection-details)

-4. Enter the values into the form (which should look like the screenshot below), then click **Test Connection**.
-Once this test succeeds, save your settings.
+4. Enter the values into the form (which should look like the screenshot below), then click `Test Connection`.
+Once this test succeeds, save your settings by clicking `Test and Save Connection`.

 ![redshift warehouse connection](../../../static/img/connecting-data/redshift_connection.png)